 One last request: It is club policy to not talk on the air about the upcoming or ongoing out-of-town trips of other hams, to protect their property and families.
 There are a lot of listeners out there!

-For more information on the repeater, contact Tom Gaccione WB2LRH (K6QEH Trustee) or Joe Moell KØOV (Repeater Technical Advisor).
+For more information on the repeater, contact Joe Moell KØOV, Repeater Technical Advisor.

 In the photos: Original La Habra Heights tower above left, part of K6QEH radio room above right, Fullerton site antennas below.

-Read a company newspaper article about the sign-on of this repeater in 1973
+Read a company newspaper article about the sign-on of the two-meter repeater in 1973

 Or go back to the HDSCS home page